 - Place the tofu in the center rack of the heated oven and bake until the tofu starts to firm up and brown (about 20 - 25 minutes).

-- Gently separate the slices so the sides will brown and place them back in the oven.
+- Slide the bacon on the parchment paper back onto the baking tray.
 Continue baking for an additional 5-10 minutes until it is browned.

 - If you want super-thick tofu bacon, after you spread it thicker, lower the oven temperature to 3750 F (1800 C) and bake it for an additional 10 minutes on the first side.
 You want to be sure it is firm and brown before slicing and flipping it.